 Le Petite Ceinture

 Between 1862 and 1934 there was a railway that encircled Paris but due to the expansion of Paris and the addition of the Périphérique road, this railway line went into disuse.
 It is now a popular place to discover nature that is side by side with graffiti.
 I will be honest and say I wasn’t that impressed.
 Maybe it was simply the section that I saw.
-I’ll have more about this in a future post and you can decide for yourself.
+Here is the post, Visit the abandoned railway tracks in Paris?
+La Petite Ceinture, and you can decide for yourself.

 Le Camion Qui Fume

 For years I have wanted to try a burger from the food truck, “Le Camion Qui Fume”.
 The truck actually is located near the Francois Mitterand lIbrary but is also in some other locations in Paris, including a regular restaurant location.
 I had their classic burger which is comprised of a beef patty, cheddar cheese, lettuce, pickles, tomatoes, onions, and the most delicious “secret” sauce.
 I HIGHLY recommend having a burger here.

 Met up with friend and fellow blogger, Stefanie, who lives in Paris and has a company called, “Paris in Action”.
 She creates city hunts, like scavenger hunts, for visitors to Paris.
 It is a really creative way to see the city.
 We did visit the Museum of Modern Art and the Petit Palace.
 Entrance is free at both museums to see the permanent collections.
 Here’s more about My City Hunt With Paris In Action.

 Le Petit Palais is a lovely art museum and the permanent collection is free to visit.
 It also has a cafe in a pretty garden setting.
 We ended our “adventure” with Stefanie here and had some wine and dessert.